apenwarr/redo/README.md

 targets in default.do and some of them in their own files.
 Lay it out in whatever way makes sense to you.

+One more thing: if you put all your build rules in a single default.do, you'll soon discover that changing *anything* in that default.do will cause all your targets to rebuilt - because their .do file has changed.
+This is technically correct, but you might find it annoying.
+To work around it, try making your default.do look like this:

+	. ./default.od

+And then put the above case statement in default.od instead.
+Since you didn't `redo-ifchange default.od`, changes to default.od won't cause everything to rebuild.

 # Can I set my dircolors to highlight .do files?